oliverli/LatexBot/README.md

 `\convertraw` converts any (multiline) LaTeX code in a normal LaTeX environment.
 Math mode has to be manually enabled with `$`s or a suitable environment.
 No adding of preamble packages are allowed.

+`\convertwithpreambleraw` converts any (multiline) LaTeX code in a normal LaTeX environment.
+Everything is the same as `\convertraw`, except any lines starting with `\use` will be added to the preamble and not the main LaTeX body.
+Hence, no fancy stuff such as `\makeatletter`, etc.

 Contributors:
 oliverli, sunjerry019